Lailaa O Lailaa: Filming

 The filming was postponed multiple times.
 There were also reports that the shooting was shelved due to creative differences.
 But Joshiy clean off all the rumours and confirmed that the project is very much on board.
 In February 2014, it was heard the shooting will start on 15 June 2014 which never happened.

 The principal photography commenced on 31 August 2014.
 The filming was scheduled for a long 110 days.
-The film was shot at different locations across Goa, Mysore, Bangalore, and Ernakulam.
+The film was shot at different locations across Goa, Mysore, Tirunelveli, Mumbai, Bangalore, Tharangambadi and Ernakulam.
 Laila O Laila was originally scheduled to release during Christmas 2014 but could not complete filming.
 The second schedule was set to begin only after Mohanlal completes filming for Sathyan Anthikkad film.

 On 30 October, Mohanlal announced that the second schedule of production was over in Bangalore and Kochi with 80 percent of filming being completed.
 The production team planned to regroup after taking a break for filming the climax action sequences.
 After the break, the third schedule started at Ernakulam in December's second week after Mohanlal returned from his Antarctican tour on 5 December 2014.
 Mohanlal's part was then planned to be completed first in the third schedule.
 The final schedule went off in February 2015 at Kochi, and the team went to Bangalore for shooting the remaining action sequences.
 The climax was shot in Bellary, Karnataka, in 5 to 7 days schedule.